Salai-Pragadeshwaran/CMOS-analog-multiplier/README.md

 <b>• Krita:</b></br>
 &emsp;Digital hand-drawn circuit diagrams used for illustration were made using Krita graphics editor.

+# Pre-Layout Schematics and Simulations:

+# Netlist of the Circuit:

+# Observations:

 # Author:
 • Salai Pragadeshwaran B, B.Tech(ECE), National Institute of Technology, Trichy-620015.